 Noble Park brigade members Elise Gregory, James Smith and Shasha Jayasinghe

-“Our community is one of Australia’s most diverse and we strive really hard to reflect the community in our brigade.
-Diversity is our success,” Noble Park Fire Brigade Captain Matt Pond said.
+Captain Matt Pond said their community is one of Australia’s most diverse and they strive hard to reflect the community in their brigade.

-“Having brigade members who speak different languages has paid dividends in many ways," Matt said.
+“Having brigade members who speak different languages has paid dividends in many ways.” he said.

-Matt has been a CFA member for 19 years and Noble Park captain for the past two-and-a-half years.
+Matt has been a CFA member for 19 years and Noble Park Captain for the past two-and-a-half years.
 He says the diversity and language skills also help with emergency call outs and has helped with recruitment of more members.

-The brigade also wanted to recruit more women, and Matt did this by making sure the brigade had the right culture where everyone felt valued and welcome.
+Wanting to recruit more women too, Matt made sure Noble Park had the right culture where everyone felt valued and welcome.

 “We’ve worked really hard to build the right environment in the brigade.
-Everyone feels they have a role and it’s a safe place,” Matt said.
+Everyone feels they have a role and it’s a safe place,” he said.

-“In the past year, the brigade has had two recruit courses and we’ve had incredible success recruiting women.
+“In the past year, we’ve had two recruit courses and we’ve had incredible success recruiting women.
 We recruited 16 women and nine men.
 And our women volunteers reach out to women they know, which also leads to new members.

 “I’m proud of the brigade’s environment and its gender and ethnic diversity.”

-Largely thanks to the demographic and Matt’s desire to rebuild the brigade with a younger base, Noble Park’s member age profile is quite different to many brigades.
+Largely thanks to the demographic and Matt’s desire to rebuild the brigade with a younger base, Noble Park’s member age profile is quite different to many across Victoria.

-“I’m in my mid-thirties and one of the oldest operational members,” Matt said.
+“I’m in my mid-thirties and one of the oldest operational members.” he said.

 The brigade has strong connections with its community and spends a lot of time reaching out to them.